 I offer my clients a warm, calming environment to relax and let go.
 Afterwards, a cup of herbal tea is offered giving space for a relaxing wind down.
 Oils used in the treatment are given to the client to take home and use accordingly.

 I offer an after-care service offering support for those who may be more vulnerable or needy at that time.
 Working holistically I spend extra time with clients in order for them to go away feeling relaxed, balanced and ready to face the world.
 I make a few home visits to clients who are unable to travel to my home.

-Since 2003 I have been running successful Aromatherapy courses.
-Over five years, one small workshop has grown into a Centre offering four varied one-day and weekend courses.
-Three out of four are accredited by the Complementary Therapists Association and offer the opportunity to gain CPD credits.
+From 2003-2015 I ran successful Aromatherapy courses.
+One small workshop grew into a Centre offering four varied one-day and weekend courses.
+Three out of four were accredited by the Complementary Therapists Association and offer the opportunity to gain CPD credits.

 Back to top